davidgengenbach/openimages-fastxml-classification/README.md

 ## Instructions

+If you have further questions about the instructions or in case of errors, please open an issue!

-### Download images, prepare repo
+### Download images, prepare repository
-Download the vgg models, annotations and initialize the submodules:
+Download the VGG models, annotations and initialize the submodules:
 ```bash
 ./bootstrap.sh
 ```